Bulking For Natural Bodybuilders

 The Benefits of Bulking

-Bulking works, but only in two week spurts.
+Bulking works, but it works best in two week spurts.
 During times of over-feeding, the body becomes a growth machine.

 Fat storage activity in the body doesn't instantly kick into overdrive when bulking begins.
 It's not a light switch reaction.
 Simply put, when you over-eat, it takes a while for the body to transition to "fat storage" mode.
 During this transition period, your body is a muscle building machine.